-It is clear that there is considerable quantity of graphite at Orom Cross, and the limitation on what volume Blencowe can ultimately produce will not be dictated by what is in the ground, but by what the overall market can absorb, for each type of end product it produces.
-This means that only a very small percentage of Orom Cross graphite will be mined per annum, which in turn means that there will be a very long expected mine life, with an ability to ramp up production considerably at any stage if required.
-Currently Blencowe is considering mining around 1mtpa graphite initially, which is a very small percentage of the overall (billions of) tonnes at Orom Cross.
+It is clear that there is considerable quantity of graphite at Orom Cross, and the limitation on what volume Blencowe can ultimately produce will not be dictated by what is in the ground, but by what the overall market can absorb for each type of end product it ultimately produces.
+This means that only a very small percentage of (total available) Orom Cross graphite will be mined per annum, which in turn means that there will be a very long expected mine life, with an ability to ramp up production considerably at any stage if the market required.
+Currently Blencowe is considering mining around 1.0-1.5mtpa graphite initially, which is a very small percentage of the overall (billions of) tonnes at Orom Cross.